- With Google Ads, you won't be charged for more than your advertising costs.

 You might be charged outside your billing cycle in the following cases:

 - You've made a manual payment (by clicking on the Make a payment button in your account).
 Although automatic payments are processed within a set billing cycle, you can make a manual payment at any time.

 - Your account might recently have been upgraded to a new billing interface.
 When this happens, you're charged for your account balance at the time of this upgrade—you're not being charged for the upgrade.
 This one-time charge is outside of your normal billing cycle.
 All your future charges should be within your usual billing cycle.

 When you stop your ads from running—by canceling your account or pausing or removing your campaigns—the Google Ads system can take several hours to halt your ads completely.
 At this point, you won't accrue any more costs.

 However, you'll be billed for any unpaid advertising costs that accrued before your ads stopped running.
 Our system operates on a 30-day billing cycle, so you might not receive your final charges for several weeks.

-To see whether you have any unpaid advertising costs, click the tool icon and choose Billing & payments, then look at your current balance at the top of the page.
+To see whether you have any unpaid advertising costs, click the tool icon and then under "Billing," choose Billing summary, then look at your current balance at the top of the page.